HomeBlog50 Jazz Standards You Need To Know

 “Solar” – Written by Miles Davis.

 “Solar” showcases Miles’s knack for composing tunes that are as engaging as they are straightforward.
 Its catchy theme and unique chord changes have made it a favorite of music lovers.
-Check out:

 • Miles Davis – “Miles Davis Quintet” (1954)